-Effective January 1, 2015, newly hired employees will be eligible to enroll in benefits after one month of employment and will continue to be eligible for benefits through the end of the year in which the first anniversary of their start date occurs.
+Effective January 1, 2015, newly hired employees will be eligible to enroll in Company-subsidized health benefits after one month of employment and will continue to be eligible for these benefits through the end of the year in which the first anniversary of their start date occurs.
 Thereafter, if they were hired on or before October 3rd, they will be treated as "ongoing employees" and their eligibility and contribution rates will be determined based on their Eligible Hours during the period from October 3rd to October 2nd of the preceding year (the "Look Back Period").
 If they were hired after October 3rd, they will remain eligible for coverage through the end of the calendar year in which the second anniversary of their state date occurs, and their rate will be based on their prorated hours over the Look Back Period.

-For example, a Fleet Service Clerk or Agent hired on March 3, 2017 will be eligible for benefits on April 3, 2017 and will remain eligible through December 31, 2018.
-The annual analysis of Eligible Hours performed prior to the annual enrollment occurring in fall 2018 will review the Eligible Hours credited from October 3, 2017 through October 2, 2018 to determine eligibility for coverage during 2019.
+For example, a Fleet Service Clerk or Agent hired on March 3, 2020 will be eligible for Company-subsidized health benefits on April 3, 2020 and will remain eligible through December 31, 2021.
+The annual analysis of Eligible Hours performed prior to the annual enrollment occurring in fall 2020 will review the Eligible Hours credited from October 3, 2020 through October 2, 2021 to determine eligibility for coverage during 2022.